On the computation of geometric features of spectra of linear operators on Hilbert spaces: Main Results: The Foundations of Computing Geometric Features of Spectra

+One of the properties that makes the Hausdorff dimension harder to compute than the box-counting dimension is its countable stability, meaning that if $F$ is countable then $\mathrm{dim}_H(F)=0$. $\boxtimes$ \end{remark}

+\begin{remark} Some of our results have interpretations for real bounded sequences.
+Given such a sequence $\{a_i\}_{i\in\mathbb{N}}\subset\mathbb{R}$, we can ask the same questions about $\overline{\{a_1,a_2,\ldots\}}$ as we have asked about the spectrum.
+We can embed these problems as spectral problems for the class $\Omega_\mathrm{D}$ of bounded self-adjoint diagonal operators by simply considering diagonal operators with entries $\{a_1,a_2,\ldots\}$.
+Theorems \ref{Leb_1}, \ref{Leb_3} and \ref{fractal_theoremhhhjh} immediately then give the classifications.
+With regards to fractal dimensions, the key problem is to try and relate the amount of data that has been seen to the resolution obtained from the data (as highlighted in the computational example below).
+Once we have the framework of the SCI, we can immediately see why the problem is so difficult - the computational problem requires three successive limits for the Hausdorff dimension. $\boxtimes$ \end{remark}

-One of the properties that makes the Hausdorff dimension harder to compute than the box-counting dimension is its countable stability (if $F$ is countable then $\mathrm{dim}_H(F)=0$).
-The following lemma is used in the construction of a basic algorithm, \texttt{HausDim}, for computing the Hausdorff dimension but is interesting in its own right so is listed here.
+Finally, the following lemma is used in the construction of the tower of algorithms for computing the Hausdorff dimension but is interesting in its own right so is listed here.

 \begin{lemma} Let $(a,b)\subset\mathbb{R}$ be a finite open interval and let $A\in\Omega_f\cap\Omega_\mathrm{SA}$.
 Then determining whether $ \mathrm{Sp}(A)\cap(a,b)\neq\emptyset $ using $\Lambda_i$ is a problem with $\mathrm{SCI}_A=1$.
 Furthermore, we can design an algorithm that halts if and only the answer is ``Yes'', that is, the problem lies in $\Sigma^A_1$.
 Similarly the problem lies in $\Sigma_2^A$ when considering $\Omega_\mathrm{SA}$ with $\Lambda_1$ (or $\Sigma_1^A$ when we allow access to $\Lambda_2$). \end{lemma}